gmlewis/bible-codes/TheLittleBook.md

 Therefore, Israel harden not your hearts at the sound and sight of my words and let them penetrate deeply into your hearts and depth of being and make not the same mistake your Fathers made of which they will be held to account.
 Reject not my offer of eternal life that I now extend to you personally yet once again.
 Come fully to Yeshua HaMashiach in full obedience and wait on your everlasting Lord.
 For he it is that will come to your rescue and lead you to safety with his mighty host of 144,000 Israelites who are born again amongst the tribes and will have the seal of theLliving God in their foreheads.
 Therefore, my loves, I implore you to turn to your true Messiah for there is no more need of sacrifice because Jesus the Nazarene is also the Lamb of God who is coming as the Lion of the Tribe of Judah and many great and righteous judgments have I given into his hands to accomplish.
 And so understand, that I, Yahweh, the great Eternal God am he who is calling Israel to repentance that they may embrace their true Messiah and that I may yet save you by his mighty hand.
 Hear my Words Israel and choose life that both you and your seed after you may prosper.
 And so I counsel you yet once again in my love for you my children: Kiss the Son lest he be angry, and you perish from the way, when his wrath is kindled but a little.
-I AM t he great eternal and everlasting God of Righteousness, even Yahweh the creator of the heavens and earth and there is none like me.
+I AM t he great eternal and everlasting God of Righteousness, even Yahweh the creator of the heavens and earth and there is none like me.
-I AM h e who has sent these words to my beloved people by my mighty messenger of whom I have revealed and sent The Everlasting Gospel to the intent that these Words will find the eyes, ears, and hearts to all those to whom they are sent.
+I AM h e who has sent these words to my beloved people by my mighty messenger of whom I have revealed and sent The Everlasting Gospel to the intent that these Words will find the eyes, ears, and hearts to all those to whom they are sent.
 And I have chosen my messenger before the foundations of the earth were laid, and I have called, and sanctified, and commissioned him for the revealing of the everlasting gospel that has been revealed in its time.
-I AM t he everlasting God of Righteousness who will save my beloved creation and my beloved people from the fallen ones and into eternity and everlasting peace and joy will they go and a new heaven and new earth will I make for them.
+I AM t he everlasting God of Righteousness who will save my beloved creation and my beloved people from the fallen ones and into eternity and everlasting peace and joy will they go and a new heaven and new earth will I make for them.
 And I will make my dwelling amongst them and they shall see my face, and they will walk with me in my fields of safe pasture, and I will hold their hand as they walk with me into all eternity.
-I AM h e who will be all in all.
+I AM h e who will be all in all.
 And I will give them to eat of the tree of life and to walk the streets of New Jerusalem and in complete joy and perfection will they forevermore be.
 And I will wipe away all tears from their eyes: and there shall be no more death, neither sorrow, nor crying, neither shall there be any more pain: for the former things will pass.

 335